Bit Boy!! Arcade

 Bit Boy!!
 Arcade is an action video game developed by Austrian indie studio Bplus for Nintendo 3DS' eShop service.
 It was released in the United States on April 17, 2014 and in Europe on April 24, 2014.
 It's a sequel to the 2009 released Bit Boy!! for Nintendo's WiiWare service and the second installment of the Bit Boy!! series.
 It uses a 3D, isometric playing field, with polygon characters.

-According to Bplus two more sequels will be released in undefined future.
+According to Bplus two more sequels would be released in an undefined future.